siemens/kas/docs/userguide.rst

 There are three options for using kas:

 - Install it locally via pip to get the ``kas`` command.
 - Use the docker image.
-In this case run the commands in the examples below within ``docker run -it <kas-image> sh`` or bind-mount the project into the container.
+In this case, run the commands in the examples below within ``docker run -it kasproject/kas:<version> sh`` or bind-mount the project into the container.
+See https://hub.docker.com/r/kasproject for all available images.
 - Use the **run-kas** wrapper from this directory.
 In this case replace ``kas`` in the examples below with ``path/to/run-kas``.